taco-greco/HobbyMatch-PHP-MVC-API/README.md

    ```

 4. Import the database
-   Import `hobbies.sql` into your MySQL server.
+   Import `hobbymatch.sql` into your MySQL server.

 5. Run the server
    ```bash